Generative AI for the AWS SRA - AWS Prescriptive Guidance

 All model evaluation jobs require IAM permissions and IAM service roles.
 For more information, see the Amazon Bedrock documentation for permissions that are required to create a model evaluation job by using the Amazon Bedrock console, the service role requirements, and the required cross-origin resource sharing (CORS) permissions.
 Automatic evaluation jobs and model evaluation jobs that use human workers require different service roles.
 For more information about the policies that are needed for a role to perform model evaluation jobs, see Service role requirements for automatic model evaluation jobs and Service role requirements for model evaluation jobs that use human evaluators in the Amazon Bedrock documentation.

 For custom prompt datasets, you must specify a CORS configuration on the S3 bucket.
 For the minimal required configuration, see the Amazon Bedrock documentation.
 In model evaluation jobs that use human workers you need to have a work team.
-You can create or manage create or manage work teams while setting up a model evaluation job and add workers to a private workforce that's managed by Amazon SageMaker Ground Truth.
+You can create or manage work teams while setting up a model evaluation job and add workers to a private workforce that's managed by Amazon SageMaker Ground Truth.
 To manage work teams that are created in Amazon Bedrock outside of job setup, you must use the Amazon Cognito or Amazon SageMaker Ground Truth consoles.
 Amazon Bedrock supports a maximum of 50 workers per work team.

 During the model evaluation job, Amazon Bedrock makes a temporary copy of your data, and then deletes the data after the job finishes.
 It uses an AWS KMS key to encrypt it.
 By default, the data is encrypted with an AWS managed key, but we recommend that you use a customer managed key instead.
 For more information, see Data encryption for model evaluation jobs in the Amazon Bedrock documentation.